eddie-atkinson/pandas-should-go-extinct/README.md

 ```
 If you are using a Mac you will need to install GNU time using `brew install gtime`.

+On many Linux distributions `time` is actually a shell utility, not a stand-alone binary.
+You may also need to install `time` using your package manager of choice.

 To summarise the results you can use:
 ```{sh}
 uv run process_gtime_results.py